Casino News & Technology Editor

 The reforms, led by Communications Minister Michelle Rowland, aim to mitigate the widespread saturation of gambling advertisements that are increasingly accessible to children, particularly during sports broadcasts.
 Although a parliamentary committee spearheaded by the late Labor MP Peta Murphy recommended a complete ban on gambling advertisements, the government has opted for a more segmented approach.
 This move aligns with ongoing consultations with industry stakeholders and balances economic impacts with public health and safety concerns.

-Despite earlier reports suggesting a total prohibition of gambling ads on TV, the government's plan will allow existing contracts with broadcasters and gambling operators to expire naturally within two years.
-This decision reflects a compromise, seeking to reduce gambling ad exposure while considering the financial dependencies of free-to-air media outlets.
+Despite earlier reports suggesting a total prohibition of gambling ads on TV, the government’s plan will allow existing contracts with broadcasters and gambling operators to expire naturally within two years.
+This decision reflects a compromise, seeking to end gambling ads over time to reduce exposure, while also considering the financial dependencies of free-to-air media outlets.
+By phasing out these ads, the government aims to address public concern without an abrupt financial impact on broadcasters.

 Moreover, the proposed regulations will not include the establishment of a national online gambling regulator, a component previously highlighted in the Murphy Report as crucial for overseeing gambling activities.
 Social Services Minister Amanda Rishworth emphasized ongoing discussions with state and territory governments to enhance coordination and governance in online real money gaming rather than setting up a new regulatory body.